Primordial Black Holes with QCD Color Charge

 To quantify these effects, we construct an effective field theory for soft gluon modes, whose occupation numbers dominate the plasma.
 We decompose the full Yang-Mills gauge field $\bar{A}^c_\mu$ into hard ($a^c_\mu$) and soft ($A^c_\mu$) modes, with typical momenta $k_{\rm hard} \sim T$ and $k_{\rm soft} \sim g_s T$, respectively, where $c=1,\ldots,8$ is the color index.
 The fields $A^c_\mu$ have large occupation numbers per mode, so they behave as effectively classical fields.
-The dynamics of these soft modes are governed on length-scales $\lambda\geq 1/k_{\rm soft}$ by an effective action \cite{AlonsoMonsalve} \beq S_{\rm eff} = \int d^4 x \sqrt{-g} \left[ \frac{ M_{\rm pl}^2}{2} R - \frac{1}{4} F_{\mu\nu}^a F_a^{\mu\nu} - j_\mu^a A_a^\mu + {\cal L}_{\rm fluid}\right] , \eeq which results from integrating out the hard modes.
-We follow the background-field method as in Ref.~\cite{Blaizot:2001nr}, which allows us to choose the action of the gauge symmetry to act only on $a^c_\mu$, so no explicit gauge-fixing terms or ghosts are required in $S_{\rm eff}$.
+The dynamics of these soft modes are governed on length-scales $\lambda\geq 1/k_{\rm soft}$ by an effective action \cite{Alonso-Monsalve:2023jfq} \beq S_{\rm eff} = \int d^4 x \sqrt{-g} \left[ \frac{ M_{\rm pl}^2}{2} R - \frac{1}{4} F_{\mu\nu}^a F_a^{\mu\nu} - j_\mu^a A_a^\mu + {\cal L}_{\rm fluid}\right] , \eeq which results from integrating out the hard modes.
+We follow the background-field method, which allows us to choose the gauge symmetry to act only on $a_\mu^c$.
+As described in detail in Ref.~\cite{Blaizot:2001nr} (see also Ref.~\cite{Alonso-Monsalve:2023jfq}), one may then choose a gauge (for example, by including a gauge-fixing term such as $\nabla_i a^i_a - g_s f^{abc} A_i^b a_c^i$ in the full theory) such that no additional gauge-fixing terms or ghosts are required in $S_{\rm eff}$.
 Here $F_{\mu\nu}^a=\nabla_\mu A^a_\nu-\nabla_\nu A^a_\mu + g_s f^{abc}A^b_\mu A^c_\nu$ is the field strength for soft modes, with $\nabla_\mu$ the spacetime covariant derivative and $f^{abc}$ the SU(3) structure constants; $j_\mu^a (x)$ is the current induced by (non-Abelian) self-interactions with the hard modes (including high-momentum quarks); and ${\cal L}_{\rm fluid}$ represents contributions to the spacetime evolution from constituents other than the soft modes.